triangletodd/old-dotfiles/README.md

     cd dotfiles

 ### Caveats
-Any stow packages in this repository that has a .bashrc.d folder requires either the bash package be stowed or the following line somewhere in your startup
+Any of the stow packages in this repository that have a .bashrc.d folder require that the provided bash package be stowed or the following line somewhere in your startup scripts (ie. ~/.bashrc):
-scripts:

 ```shell
 for config in ~/.bashrc.d/*; do